-For some visits, the school will request a copy of the material to be used to assess its content and relevance to the age group.
+For some visits, the school will request a copy of the material to be used to assess its content and relevance to the age group prior to the visit.

 If during the visit the supervising member of staff deems the content to be inappropriate they will stop the visitor and discuss an alternative approach.